Data-with-Gaurav/Dashboards/README.md

 # Euro climate Data Insights
 Euro climate data set is used to analyze Green house emissions Vs Contribution to climate change, understanding countries impacting Fossil fuels

+# Sustainabiity SAP Analytics Cloud Dashboard

+## Data
+Food and Beverages manufacturing company with global operations.

+## Assumptions
+There is one factory location per country and multiple per region.
+The ‘Overview’ section of the dashboard is intended for an executive audience.
+The subsequent sections provide more granular detail and are intended for regional leads.

+## Dashboard details
+This dashboard is divided into many sections that provide comprehensive sustainability statistics across four areas – Carbon, Water Usage, Energy Efficiency and Food Waste.
+It helps the organisation to compare performance in each area against targets and allows for comparison across locations.
+This will help with abiding by regulations and with efficiency in the use of resources to bring down the firms emissions levels.